Aragonien/EoS-Patches/README.md

 # C Special Processes
 The C special processes are designed to be used as part of [c-of-time](https://github.com/SkyTemple/c-of-time/tree/main).
-To patch the special processes, add the the code found into this repository to "special_processes.c" and add the custom symbols to their respective files as well.
+To patch the special processes, add the the code found in this repository to "special_processes.c" and add the custom symbols to their respective files as well.

 # ASM Special Processes
 These are designed to be used as every other ASM special process.